• Skip to main content

 Deadlifting will help you strengthen your grip.

-Especially an overhand grip with both hands.
+Especially when you use an overhand grip with both hands.

 As opposed to a mixed grip where one side is overhand, and the other side is underhand.